 Purple hat hackers are the experts who test themselves on their own systems.
 They hack into their own systems or applications to identify how good they are at cyber hacking and security.

 These are junior hackers similar to green hat hackers and script kiddies but with a significant difference.
-These hackers use their skills to take revenge against an individual or organizations.
+These hackers use their skills to take revenge against an individual or organization.

 There are multiple ways ethical hackers assist organizations that include: